 Every spring, the same people show up at my shop with the same excuses.
 They want to commute by bike.
 They’ve been “meaning to start.”
 But they can’t because of [insert myth here].
 I’ve been hearing these for 25 years.
 They were wrong then.
 They’re wrong now.

-Let’s kill these myths one at a time.
+Let me kill these one at a time.

 Myth 1: “I’ll Arrive at Work Looking Like I Ran a Marathon”